GreenTransition/gtwc2026.github.io/_pages/call.md

 nav: true
 ---

-"The organizing committee and the Hellenic Open University are organizing the 1st International Green Transition Congress (GTWC), which will be held in Patras (Greece) as well as online.
+The organizing committee and the Hellenic Open University are organizing the 1st International Green Transition Congress (GTWC), which will be held in Patras (Greece) as well as online.

 The theme of GTWC is **“Accelerating Towards Sustainability: Innovations in Renewable Energy, Biofuels, GIS, Water Management, and Smart Green Cities”**.